Rekkles: G2 Esports

 In November 2020, Rekkles' contract in Fnatic had expired.
 He decided to move on from Fnatic to G2 Esports, where the spot for AD Carry was open after Perkz had left the team to play in the LCS.

 At the beginning of the Spring Season of the League of Legends European Championship, a song dedicated to Rekkles titled Reckless with my heart was released by the LEC casters.
 The single is about Rekkles abandoning Fnatic, where he was a long time veteran, to join G2 Esports.

 After a poor 2021 season, G2 Esports' CEO Carlos "ocelote" Rodríguez placed Rekkles on the buyout market.
 His buyout price was listed at €1.5 million.

 Karmine Corp

 Rekkles settled in the European regional league LFL with team Karmine Corp.
 While playing in the LFL in his first split he finished 3rd and won the EU Masters tournament.
 However, in the following split, Karmine Corp finished 6th in the LFL, unable to qualify for the EU Masters Summer tournament.

 Fnatic

 After spending one year on the ERL scene with Karmine Corp, Rekkles returned to the LEC.
-On 15 December 2022, he officially switched to the Fnatic team, where he had previously played twice for a long period of time.
+On 15 December 2022, he officially signed with Fnatic, where he had previously played twice.
+During the Spring split, on 26 March 2023, Rekkles reached his 500th game in the LEC.
+After finishing 9th in the Winter Split and 8th in the Spring Split, Rekkles announces his decision to roleswap from AD Carry to Support.
+Following this roleswap, Fnatic benched Rekkles.